andmast/Mid-term/stories.md

 MVP: A smart, auto-categorizing todo list app.
 The user simply has to add the name of the thing, and it gets put into the correct list.

+ROUTES

+-   get-       /                                       main page shows login/register buttons or redirect if already logged into to profile page
+-   get-      /register                                if not existing user and afterwards redirect to get/users/:uID
+-   get-      /login                                   goes to separate login page (exactly like TinyApp)
+-   post-     /logout                                  to logout redirect to login/register page
+-   get-      /users/:uID                              if already logged in to go directly to profile page

+-   get-      /users/:uID                              to go to profile page
+-   put-      /users/:uID/edit                         to update profile
+-   get-      /users/:uID/list                         to see their own list

+-   post-     /users/:uID/list/items                   to add item on my to do list (NOT separate html page)
+-   put-      /users/:uID/list/items/:itemID/edit      to edit item on my to do list (separate html page)
+-   delete-   /users/:uID/list/items/:itemID/delete    to delete item on my to do list (not separate html page)